 George joined NewsChannel 8 in 2012 to produce Capital Insider, which won him a National Capital Area Emmy award.
 One year later, he developed and recorded the pilot episode of Government Matters – initially a niche program about the federal information technology (IT) marketplace.
 It debuted as a weekly show on Sunday, August 4th of 2013.

-Last June, Government Matters launched a new website, expanded to six days a week and broadened its focus to include tech, security, defense, workforce, acquisition and industry issues.
+In 2016, Government Matters launched a new website, expanded to six days a week and broadened its focus to include tech, security, defense, workforce, acquisition and industry issues.

 Colby Hochmuth – Producer/Anchor

 She graduated from Pace University in 2013 with a degree in Journalism and Political Science.
 While in college in New York City, Colby interned at CNN, the CBS News Evening News, Fox News, NY1 News, RNN News and The Hill Newspaper.

 Colby spent the first two years of her post-college reporting career in Washington, D.C. covering the federal I.T. marketplace for FedScoop, and later joining Federal Computer Week as a staff writer.